Dania02525/apartmentex/README.md

 Easy SaaS for Phoenix/Ecto.

+## NOTE: This branch will be for Ecto 2.0 +, and will be updated shortly to work with that version.
+If you are
+using pre-ecto 2.0, please choose the appropriate branch for your ecto version and appropriate hex package.

-*Tenant-qualified queries targeting postgres schemas or MySql databases *Automatic migrations for tenant tables to schema for Postgres or database for MySQL
+* Tenant-qualified queries targeting postgres schemas or MySql databases
+* Automatic migrations for tenant tables to schema for Postgres or database for MySQL

 See an example app at https://github.com/Dania02525/widget_saas